metergroup/GRANOLA/docs/config/canned_queries.rst

 the csv that any command that doesn't have a matching key will search in.

-Each file can also be defined either as a relative path to your configuration file (if you define your configuration directly in python, and don't include the a ``config_path`` input, it defaults to the current working directory for the relative base directory).
+Each file can also be defined either as a relative path to your configuration file (if you define your configuration directly in python, and don't include the a ``data_path_root`` input, it defaults to the current working directory for the relative base directory).

 Direct Serial Command Definitions